 Holmesville real estate is some of the most expensive in Ohio, although Holmesville house values don't compare to the most expensive real estate in the U.S.

-Holmesville is a blue-collar town, with 49.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Holmesville, you'll notice that it is more blue-collar than most other communities in America.
+56.05% of Holmesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Holmesville is a village of transportation and shipping workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Holmesville who work in food service (9.88%), management occupations (6.17%), and office and administrative support (5.56%).
+There are especially a lot of people living in Holmesville who work in food service (10.19%), management occupations (7.64%), and healthcare suport services (6.37%).

 As is often the case in a small village, Holmesville doesn't have a public transportation system that people use for their commute.

-The per capita income in Holmesville in 2022 was $29,867, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $119,468 for a family of four.
-However, Holmesville contains both very wealthy and poor people as well.
+The per capita income in Holmesville in 2022 was $32,639, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $130,556 for a family of four.

 The people who call Holmesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holmesville residents report their race to be White.
-Important ancestries of people in Holmesville include German, Irish, Italian, Swiss, and European.
+Important ancestries of people in Holmesville include German, Irish, Swiss, Dutch, and Scots-Irish.

 The most common language spoken in Holmesville is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include German/Yiddish and West Germanic languages.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-If you're looking for a great spot to raise a family, then look no further than the neighborhood.
-NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 10.1% of family-friendly neighborhoods across the state of Ohio.
-In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
-In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.
+The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
+The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.4% of family-friendly neighborhoods in the state of Ohio.
+Many other families also live here, making it easy to socialize and develop a sense of community.
+In addition, families here highly value education, as is reflected by the strength of the local schools.

-Did you know that the neighborhood has more Swiss and Austrian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Swiss and German ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 9.4% of this neighborhood's residents have Swiss ancestry and 2.8% have Austrian ancestry.
+In fact, 9.2% of this neighborhood's residents have Swiss ancestry and 33.5% have German ancestry.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.